fengyuanchen/cropper/README.md

     - `width`: the width of the image
     - `height`: the height of the image

-Output the image position and size data.
+Output the image position and size.

 ### getCanvasData()